Two Months In Las Terrenas

 Pueblo de Los Pescadores

-This collection of charming beachfront restaurants offers a diverse selection of dining options to suit any taste.
+The charming beachfront restaurants offer diverse dining options to suit any taste.

 The prices are reasonable, with an average entrée costing approximately RD$450, but keep in mind that a 28% surcharge is added to the bill.